wenext-limited/pr-agent/docs/docs/recent_updates/index.md

 It also outlines our development roadmap for the upcoming three months.
 Please note that the roadmap is subject to change, and features may be adjusted, added, or reprioritized.

 === "Recent Updates"
+    - **Best Practices Hierarchy**: Introducing support for structured best practices, such as for folders in monorepos or a unified best practice file for a group of repositories.
     - **Simplified Free Tier**: Qodo Merge now offers a simplified free tier with a monthly limit of 75 PR reviews per organization, replacing the previous two-week trial. ([Learn more](https://qodo-merge-docs.qodo.ai/installation/qodo_merge/#cloud-users))
     - **CLI Endpoint**: A new Qodo Merge endpoint that accepts a lists of before/after code changes, executes Qodo Merge commands, and return the results.
 Currently available for enterprise customers.
 Contact [Qodo](https://www.qodo.ai/contact/) for more information.
     - **Linear tickets support**: Qodo Merge now supports Linear tickets. ([Learn more](https://qodo-merge-docs.qodo.ai/core-abilities/fetching_ticket_context/#linear-integration))